CreoDAMO/SpiralParserEngine-Spiral/lawful/The Truth.md

 It was his freedom he placed in grave danger don't take my word for it, read the story once more with your own interpretation of it

-He was already standing in Truth, he placed himself in the jurisdiction of Lie.
+He was already standing in Truth, he placed himself in the jurisdiction of the Lie.

 He That Keepeth His Mouth, Keepeth His Life 😌